SaadHaider708/react-vite-CC-Form/README.md

 npm run dev
 ```

-After doing its thing, it should open up a new window otherwise in the terminal (VSCode) it should give you the address to go to in my case it was **localhost:5171**
+After doing its thing, it should open up a new browser window, otherwise if you check your terminal (VSCode) it should give you the address to go to in my case it was **localhost:5171**

 ##### Bonus: